 Along with sharing tools, fab labs share rights and responsibilities expressed in the Fab Charter:

 and labs with network connectivity are linked by broadband video:

 The current hardware specification (~$50k equipment and ~$10k materials):

 are freely available.
 Labs can be mobile as well as fixed:

 and ongoing work is developing machines that can be made in the lab:

 For assistance with ordering, installation, training, and process and project development MIT participates in selected partnerships.
-However, to scale support for these functions fab labs are increasingly being organized in regional networks, globally coordinated by a Fab Foundation.
+However, to scale support for these functions fab labs are organized in regional networks, globally coordinated by a Fab Foundation.
 Along with the Fab Foundation, a Fab Fund is being launched to provide global access to capital and markets for businesses incubated in fab labs, and a Fab Academy is being accredited for distributed degree programs taught in the labs.